30th ANNUAL NATURALIZATION CEREMONY

 Click here to see The Ethnic Heritage Council on the NBC Today Show!

-On Friday, July 4, 2014, the Ethnic Heritage Council will host the 30th Annual Naturalization Ceremony at Seattle Center, from 11 a.m. to 1:15 p.m.
-Over 425 candidates, from more than 75 countries, will be sworn in by The Honorable Richard C. Tallman, U.S. Circuit Court Judge, as new citizens of the United States of America.
+On Friday, July 4, 2014, the Ethnic Heritage Council hosted the 30th Annual Naturalization Ceremony at Seattle Center, from 11 a.m. to 1:15 p.m.
+Over 425 candidates, from more than 75 countries, were sworn in by The Honorable Richard C. Tallman, U.S. Circuit Court Judge, as new citizens of the United States of America.
 Produced by the Ethnic Heritage Council, Seattle Center, United States District Court for the Western District of Washington and the United States Citizenship and Immigration Services, this is by far one of the most meaningful and moving Fourth of July events in the region.
-While this is an especially important day for the many new citizens, coming from a variety of nations and cultures, it arouses great interest among friends and families as well as from the community at large.
+While this is an especially important day for the many new citizens, coming from a variety of nations and cultures, it aroused great interest among friends and families as well as from the community at large.
 The Naturalization Ceremony also serves to reaffirm the deeper meaning of citizenship of the United States of America.
 The public is encouraged to attend the free event.

 Each year, the Ethnic Heritage Council honors a naturalized citizen who has made outstanding contribution to his or her adopted country, the U.S.A., while maintaining his or her ethnic heritage.
 Congressman Jim McDermott will present the 2014 "Spirit of Liberty Award" to Danish-American Jens Lund.